Gendarme (historical): Evolution into lighter cavalry in the later sixteenth century

-Starting in the 1540s another challenge to the gendarmes appeared in the form of the German reiter cavalry armed with wheellock pistols, who offered a cheaper form of heavy cavalry compared to the extremely expensive gendarme.
+Starting in the 1540s another challenge to the gendarmes appeared in the form of the German reiter cavalry armed with wheellock pistols, who offered a cheaper form of heavy cavalry compared with the extremely expensive gendarme.
 While the effectiveness of these firearms cavalry varied, a number of notable French captains during the French Wars of Religion including Francois de la Noue and Gaspard de Saulx, became heavy critics of the lance and firm advocate of the use of pistols on horseback.

 De la Noue in particular wrote in his memoir:

 "Whereupon I will say that although the squadrons of the spears [i.e. lances] do give a gallant charge, yet it can work no great effect, for at the outset it killed none, yea it is a miracle if any be slain with the spear.
 Only it may wound some horse, and as for the shock, it is many times of the small force, where the perfect reiter do never discharge their pistols but in jointing, and striking at hand, they wound, aiming always either at the face or the thigh.
 The second rank also shoot off so the forefront of the men-or-arms squadron is at the first meeting half overthrown and maimed.
 Although the first rank may with their spears do some hurt, especially to the horses, yet the other ranks following cannot do so, at leas the second or third, but are driven to cast away their spears and help themselves with their swords.
 Herein we are to consider two things which experience hath confirmed.
 The one, that the reiter are never so dangerous as when they be mingled with the enemy, for then be they all fire.
 The other, the two squadrons meeting, they have scarce discharged the second pistol but either the one or the other turned away.
 For they contested no longer as the Romans did against other nations, who oftentimes keep the field fighting two hours face to face before either party turned back.
 By all the afore-said reasons, I am driven to avow that a squadron of pistols, doing their duties, shall break a squadron of spears."

 De Saulx noted in his own memoir: